DevExpress/dotnet-eud/interface-elements-for-web/articles/gantt/data-editing/modify-tasks.md

 ## Save Changes

-The Gantt saves the changes right after you have edited a task in the task list or used drag and drop functionality.
+The Gantt saves changes right after you edit a task in the task list or perform a drag-and-drop operation.

 ![](~/interface-elements-for-web/images/Gantt/manage-tasks.gif)

-In the "Task Details" dialog, click OK to save the changes.
+In the "Task Details" dialog, click OK to save changes.

 ![](~/interface-elements-for-web/images/Gantt/dialog-ok.png)

 ## Remove a Task

-Right-click a task and select the 'Delete Task' [context menu](~/interface-elements-for-web/articles/gantt/context-menu.md) or [toolbar](~/interface-elements-for-web/articles/gantt/toolbar.md) item to remove a task.
+To remove a task, right-click a task and select the 'Delete Task' [context menu](~/interface-elements-for-web/articles/gantt/context-menu.md) item or [toolbar](~/interface-elements-for-web/articles/gantt/toolbar.md) item.

 ![](~/interface-elements-for-web/images/Gantt/delete-task.png)

 ## Undo/Redo Changes

-Use Ctrl+Z and Ctrl+Y or "Undo" and "Redo" [toolbar items](~/interface-elements-for-web/articles/gantt/toolbar.md) to roll back changes.
+Press Ctrl+Z or Ctrl+Y (or click "Undo" or "Redo" in the [toolbar](~/interface-elements-for-web/articles/gantt/toolbar.md)) to cancel or reverse changes.

 ![](~/interface-elements-for-web/images/Gantt/undo-redo.gif)